 Good news: you already have everything you need to start a catering business.
 The kitchen.
 The food.
 The team.
 And if diners keep asking, you already have the demand too.
 The one piece left to add is a system.
 And that is exactly what this guide is.

-- Picking one clear use case first keeps your launch focused and your team confident
+• Picking one clear use case first keeps your launch focused and your team confident.

-- Lead times, order minimums, and delivery windows protect your kitchen before the first order comes in
+• Lead times, order minimums, and delivery windows protect your kitchen before the first order comes in.

-- Getting catering orders online is the single biggest operational unlock for capturing more revenue with less effort
+• Getting catering orders online is the single biggest operational unlock for capturing more revenue with less effort.

 The opportunity here is real.
 The catering industry is projected to surpass $124 billion by 2032, and the majority of that demand comes from everyday orders: office lunches for 20, birthday trays for 30, team meals ahead of the afternoon meeting, happening right in your neighborhood.

-That is midweek revenue you can plan around.
+That’s midweek revenue you can plan around.
 Staff schedules that make sense.
 Prep that flows instead of piles up.

 The restaurants that make catering work best are the ones who build the system before they start promoting it.
-A solid foundation means you can say yes confidently and execute consistently every single time.
+A solid foundation means you can say yes confidently and execute consistently every time.

 Step 1: Choose Your Catering Lane

-When figuring out how to start a catering business, the biggest mistake is trying to offer everything at once.
+When you’re figuring out how to start a catering business, the biggest mistake is trying to offer everything at once.
 Start by picking one use case and owning it.
 Office lunches.
 Boxed meals.
 Party trays.
 Family-style spreads for weekend gatherings.
 Doing one thing really well is the fastest path to a catering operation that runs smoothly and grows steadily.

 Starting focused also makes marketing easier.
 “We do office lunches for teams of 10 to 30” is a much cleaner message to get out into the world, and you can always expand from there.

-Step 2: Build a Package-Based Menu
+Step 2: Build a package-based menu

 Start with dishes that travel well and hold up over time.
 Think proteins like roasted chicken, brisket, or grilled salmon.
 Build around formats that are easy to serve in a group setting: grain bowls, taco bars, sandwich platters, or family-style pastas.
 Pair those with crowd-friendly sides like roasted vegetables, salads, and bread that hold their texture after transport.